 To combat cyber risks for insurance companies, security teams require sophisticated tools to monitor their posture in real-time; automated tools allow insurers to do so and get a more accurate idea of their security in a shorter time.

 Cyber risks for insurance companies: Moving into a more secure cybersecurity environment

 In 2022, we expect cybercriminals to be more sophisticated, relentless and knowledgeable about bypassing traditional security defences.

 To mitigate this problem, businesses should devise cybersecurity plans that manage serious cyber risks for insurance companies and invest in cutting-edge risk management software.

-Solutions, such as vendor risk rating platforms, can help you create a more secure cybersecurity environment.
-They also help you assess your security posture more efficiently to give you a better picture of your security posture, addressing internal and external risks comprehensively.
+Solutions, such as a vendor risk management platform, can help you create a more secure cybersecurity environment.
+They also help you assess your security posture more efficiently to give you a better picture of your security posture, addressing internal and external cyber risks insurance companies face comprehensively.